CtrlK

 Completeness

-Clearly answers both 'what' (implement API versioning with backward compatibility, deprecation notices, and migration paths) and 'when' (explicit 'Use when' clause and 'Trigger with phrases' clause providing clear selection guidance).
+Clearly answers both 'what' (implement API versioning with backward compatibility, deprecation notices, and migration paths) and 'when' (explicit 'Use when' clause and 'Trigger with phrases' clause providing clear guidance on when to select this skill).

 3 / 3